On the Write Side

-When Cati Porter - Founder and Director of Inlandia, invited me to be a featured reader - there was a yes and yes that filled me ecstatic.
-National Poetry Month featured reader alongside Honduran social justice poet, videographer and CSUSB professor, Alex Avila, was a new adventure at the Riverside Public Library.
+When Cati Porter, founder and director of Inlandia, invited me to be a featured reader, there was a yes and yes that filled me with excitement.
+National Poetry Month featured a reader alongside Honduran social justice poet, videographer, and CSUSB professor Alex Avila, who was a new adventure at the Riverside Public Library.
 I forgot how much I love the Mission Inn and the classic architecture of the area.
-There is a rootedness that is unique for the Inland Empire region, something that feels like ocean of centuries and the current wave of revolution.
+There is a unique rootedness for the Inland Empire region, which feels like ocean of centuries and the current wave of revolution.

-Being in a library, family friendly was the tone for the evening.
-Alex had the audience engaged with folklore participation and poetry peppered with Spanish for flavor.
+Being in a library, family-friendly was the tone for the evening.
+Alex engaged the audience with folklore participation and poetry peppered with Spanish for flavor.
 I shared poems that celebrate my love of poetry and the innocence of children.